mido/mido/docs/new_port_types.rst

     from mido.ports import BaseInput, BaseOutput

     class PortCommon(object):
-        # Mixin for things that are common to your Input and Output
-        # ports (so you don't need a lot of duplicate code.
+        ...
+Mixin for things that are common to your Input and Output ... ports (so you don't need a lot of duplicate code.

         def _open(self, **kwargs):
-            # This is where you actually # open
+            ...
+This is where you actually # open
-            # the underlying device.
+            ... the underlying device.

-            # Called by BasePort__init__(), with whatever
-            # keyword arguments were passed to it.
-(The name
-            # argument has been assigned to self.name by now.)
+            ...
+            ... self.name will be set to the name that was passed ... **kwargs will be passed to you by __init__()

         def _close(self):
-            # Close the underlying device.
+            ...
+Close the underlying device.

         def _get_device_type(self):
-            # A text representation of the type of device,
-            # for example 'CoreMidi' or 'ALSA'.
-This is
-            # used by __repr__().
-Defaults to 'Unknown'.
+            ...
+A text representation of the type of device, ... for example 'CoreMidi' or 'ALSA'.
+This is ... used by __repr__().
+Defaults to 'Unknown'. return 'CoreMidi'  # For example.
-            return 'CoreMidi'

     class Input(PortCommon, BaseInput):
         def _pending(self):
-            # Check for new messages, feed them
+            ...
+Check for new messages, feed them
-            # to the parser and return how many messages
-            # are now available.
+            ... to the parser and return how many messages ... are now available.

     class Output(PortCommon, BaseOutput):
         def _send(self, message):
-            # Send the message via the underlying device.
+            ...
+Send the message via the underlying device.

 The base classes will take care of everything else.
 You may still override selected methods if you need to.